-Before enrolling a child with a developmental disability or related condition, providers should prepare by doing the following:
+Before enrolling a child with a developmental disability or related condition, you should prepare by:

-- 1. Programs should receive all required PSR training as soon as possible.
-This training is important to ensure that the staff is prepared to work with future enrollees for whom the PSR applies, but also for children already in care who may receive a diagnosis of a developmental disability or related condition. - Information about training requirements for the PSR - Sample training requirements form
+- 1. Participating in all required PSR training as soon as possible.
+This training is important to ensure that staff is prepared to work with future enrollees for whom the PSR applies, but also for children already in care who may receive a diagnosis of a developmental disability or related condition. - Information about training requirements for the PSR - Sample training requirements form

-2. Develop an Emergency Use of Manual Restraint (EUMR) Policy (9544.0070) in the event that it is necessary to use manual restraint on a child posing an imminent risk of physical harm to his or herself or others.
+2. Develop an Emergency Use of Manual Restraint (EUMR) Policy (9544.0070) in the event that it is necessary to use manual restraint on a child posing an imminent risk of physical harm to himself/herself or others.
 Sample EUMR policy forms for centers will be provided for your reference.